jgscott/ECO395M/exercises/exercises03.md

 # ECO 395M: Exercises 3

-Due date: links must be submitted by the beginning of class on Wednesday, April 10.
+Due date: links must be submitted by the beginning of class on Monday, April 8, 2019.

 ## Model selection and regularization: green buildings